maniotrix/KarnAGT/backend/app_docs/LOCAL_DEVELOPMENT.md

 # 🚀 Local Development Setup

-This guide covers setting up local development where database services run in Docker containers while the backend application runs locally on your host machine.
+This guide covers setting up **modern local development** where database services run in Docker containers while the backend application runs locally on your host machine using **uv** for fast package management.

+> **💡 New in 2024:** This guide now uses **uv** for 10x faster package installation and platform-specific requirements for better compatibility.

 The default values in backend/app/core/config.py use settings as per local env example and docker compose files.